cb-geo/cpp-guide/naming/general_naming_rules.md

 ## General naming rules

-Function names, variable names, and filenames should be descriptive; eschew abbreviation.
+> **Note** Function names, variable names, and filenames should be descriptive; eschew abbreviation.

 * Give as descriptive a name as possible, within reason.
 Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.